wescale/kubernetes-formation/Day-1/exercise-3/README.md

 You can open 2 tabs and check the text you entered is duplicated on the other tab.

-To control the voluem is correctly mounted, edit the `client/index.html` and reload the application in your browser.
+To control the volume is correctly mounted, edit the `client/index.html` and reload the application in your browser.

 ## Clean